In this article, you'll learn everything you need to know to upload subscribers into Communications Professional.

 If you're creating this file using an export option from another system, be sure to specify that this is at tab-delimited text file format.
 Other text file types work too, but tab-delimited is the standard.

 If you're planning on using the Subscriber Upload feature on a regular basis, it's well worth your time to devise a uniform file-naming convention.
-This should be used by all MA Professional users so that you have consistency.
+This should be used by all Communications Professional users so that you have consistency.
 A very common format is YYYYMMDD DescriptiveWord1 DescriptiveWord2 (optional) WhereUsed.

 - 20160113 Members Active